shermanloan/scejson-doc/doc/api-overview.md

 **Module** - *JString : (Apr, Error, Hcm, Hpml, Loan, Version) {❗required }*

 The value of the `Module` field determines which module within the SCEJSON generated the response.
-If the value `Result` field is `200` (API_OK), then the value of `Module` will be the same as the value of the `Module` field in the request envelope.
-If the value `Result` field is other than `200` (API_OK), then the SCEJSON has encountered an API ERROR condition, and the value of the this field will be set to `"Error"` to indicate that the `Data` field should be parsed as an [API Error response](#api-error-response).
+If the value of the `Result` field is `200` (API_OK), then the value of `Module` will be the same as the value of the `Module` field in the request envelope.
+If the value `Result` field is something other than `200` (API_OK), then the SCEJSON has encountered an API ERROR condition, and the value of the this field will be set to `"Error"` to indicate that the `Data` field should be parsed as an [API Error response](#api-error-response).

 **Data** - *JObject : (see documentation for the desired module) {❗required }*